Skip to Content

 { "destination_id": "5e9d6fd1-727a-46f6-a377-6c8ef407efdc", "channel": "slack", "url": "https://hooks.slack.com/services/...", "credentials": null, "scope": "all", "policy_ids": [], "enabled": true, "created_at": "2026-04-08T18:30:00Z", "updated_at": "2026-04-08T18:30:00Z", "last_delivered_at": null, "last_error": null }

-Supported destination channels
+Supported destination provider types

 Scope rules